 Field Trips offer exciting ways to learn.
-OSS students will have the opportunity to go on field trips at various times throughout the school year.
+OSES students will have the opportunity to go on field trips at various times throughout the school year.
 Grade level and/or team sponsored day field trips are offered to most students.
 Students, who have received an out-of-school suspension (OSS) during the school year, will not be eligible to participate in any overnight field trips for the rest of the school year and any fees or deposits paid earlier are non-refundable.
-In addition, any student who has demonstrated the inability to follow rules may be prohibited from participating.
-Specific disciplinary, tardiness, and GPA requirements are listed on the each field trip form.
+In addition, any student who has demonstrated the inability to follow rules may be prohibited from participating - this determination will be made by the administration on an individual basis.
 Any fees or deposits paid earlier are non-refundable.
 For all field trips, you will be expected to follow these rules:

-- You must abide by the OSS Code of Conduct and Discipline Plan while on the field trip. - You must follow the OSS Dress Code, wearing the "royal and khaki" uniform unless otherwise specified. - You must bring to school the Field Trip Permission Slip, signed by your parents or guardian, by the specified date.
+- You must abide by the OSES Code of Conduct and Discipline Plan while on the field trip. - You must follow the OSES Dress Code, wearing the "royal and khaki" uniform unless otherwise specified. - You must bring to school the Field Trip Permission Slip, signed by your parents or guardian, by the specified date.
 No phone calls or e-mails will be accepted as permission.